All Episodes

 They know if they go to a gun-free zone where civilians are banned, they're going to kill more people.

-Unfortunately, not that net school.
+Unfortunately, not that school.

-You go through 96% of these mass public shootings take place in areas where civilians are banned.
+As I just mentioned, the Buffalo case, you go through 96% of these mass public shootings take place in areas where civilians are banned.

-Now, gun control people would say, well, good guys with guns don't stop these attacks because they'll go and they'll point out, look, in the Buffalo case, there was an armed uh guard there.
+Now, gun control people would say, well, good guys with guns don't stop these attacks because they'll go and they'll point out, look, in the Buffalo case, there was an armed guard there.

 Well, that's true.

-But the thing is, having somebody in uniform with and having them be the only person with a gun, who do you think the attackers take out first?
+But the thing is, having somebody in uniform and having them be the only person with a gun, who do you think the attackers take out first?

 They have an almost impossible job there.